 gNews: The Gathering's electronic newsletter and a primary communication tool.
-Subscribe on the Gathering website.
+You can subscribe to the gNews by visiting the Gathering's website.

-Interactive Learning: The space inside the convention center exhibit hall where partners from across the church create unique and engaging opportunities for young people to learn, play and serve.
+Interactive Learning: Part of the three-day rotation, on this day participants will be inside the convention center exhibit hall filled with unique, engaging opportunities for young people to learn, play and serve with partners from across the church.